-Please conduct research for this assignment.
+\Please conduct research for this assignment.
 This is not an opinion piece.

-Written assignment deadline: Friday 24 March 2023, by 6pm via email.
+Written assignment deadline: Friday, March 7th 2025 by 6pm via Google Classrooms.

 3. Policy memo

 Please choose one policy problem and present points on two policy options weighing their opportunities/benefits and challenges/costs.
 One of these policies will be recommended and expanded on as the best policy option based on analysis and evidence.